Electromagnetic quasinormal modes of Schwarzschild-anti-de Sitter black holes: Bifurcations, spectral similarity, and exact solutions in the large black hole limit: Equations and numerical method

 where $T$ is the dimensionless Hawking temperature given by

 appears in the indicial exponent of the acausal solution,

 This motivates us to rescale $\omega$ with

-This scales out the diverging behaviour of $\omega$ in the large black hole limit, leaving $\lambda$ finite for all values of $\rho$.
+This scales out the diverging behavior of $\omega$ in the large black hole limit, leaving $\lambda$ finite for all values of $\rho$.
 This rescaled frequency, $\lambda$, will feature heavily in the rest of the paper.

 The differential equation finally becomes